JeannieFallon/Brainbow/README.md

 dynamic graphic of colored columns--the "brain rainbow" itself--the app also explicitly suggests what subject or project the user should work on next.

-31 May 2017: The data handling of the app is finished.
-However the visual crux of the app, the colorful Brainbow graphic, is still in progress.
-Currently the home page displays the raw data: subject name, color, subject time, and subject time as percentage of total time.

 Users begin with a prompt to add subjects.
 ![alt tag](https://cloud.githubusercontent.com/assets/23560083/26634258/0ce15c5c-45e4-11e7-9653-46cc036a3d5a.png "App at start")